-LRS Studio's Decoupage-Inspired Collection for S/S 2018 Tomorrow Magazine
+LRS Studio's Decoupage-Inspired Collection for RTW Spring 2018

-For LRS Studio SS18, designer Raul Solis debuted a punchy new collection inspired by decoupage and the strong multi-layered work of German Dada artist Hannah Höch.
-Bearing vivid patterns, the collection’s stark lines paved roads that crawled over a variety of remixed halters, blouses, dresses, and jackets.
-Printed cut-out coats, dresses, and deconstructed pants were made in an original print, its origins deconstructed wheat-paste posters seen throughout New York City.
+In vivid patterns, the collection’s stark lines paved roads that crawled over a variety of remixed halters, blouses, dresses and jackets.
+Cut-out coats, dresses and deconstructed pants were made in an original print composed of wheat-paste posters throughout New York City.